-I’m so excited to share be continuing this series.
+I’m so excited to share be continuing this series where we cover curly hair styling tips.
 I think this series is really going to help you party curly hair!

 Last time, I covered the challenges of naturally curly hair as well as products to use.

 Today, I’m sharing my curly hair styling tips.

 But first, there are 2 important guidelines to follow when dealing with curly hair.

 1. Don’t brush your curly hair.
 There are a couple of reasons for this.
 First of all, the dryness of curly hair makes it more prone to breakage.
 Also, there is a propensity to frizz up.
 We don’t like frizzies.
 You can use a wide-tooth comb in the shower when your hair is full of conditioner.
 Never brush your hair when it is drying.

 2. Don’t blow dry your hair.
 Of course, you can blow dry your curly hair if you intend to straighten it, but if want it to have your natural curl shine through, you need to unplug the hairdryer.
 I for one do not like looking like a wet dog but a blow dryer will just cause your hair to frizz and poof up. (it can also damage it) When you see how I recommend styling, you’ll realize why a blow dryer is your enemy.
 One thing though, *if you really need to speed up your hair drying* use a defuser and try not to blow your hair around.

 There are 2 basic routines I follow for my hair.

 1st Up *Wash* Days

 Wash Hair With Conditioner.
 I talked a little about how to wash your curly hair WITHOUT shampoo here.
 Remember this is the time to comb your hair (when it is full of conditioner).
 Most of the time I just use my fingers but, again, you can use a wide-tooth comb.
 When rinsing your hair, you want to leave a little bit of conditioner in it.
 This helps with frizzies and dryness.